-Trump names Strait, Stallone and KISS for Kennedy Center Honors and says he'll host the awards show
+Trump names Strait, Stallone and Kiss for Kennedy Center Honors and says he'll host the awards show

 Prominent liberals such as Barbra Streisand and Warren Beatty were honored during the administration of Republican George W. Bush, and a leading conservative, Charlton Heston, was feted during the administration of Democrat Bill Clinton.

-In 2017, after honoree Norman Lear declared that he would not attend a White House celebration in protest of Trump’s proposed cuts to federal arts funding, Trump and first lady Melania Trump decided to skip the Kennedy Center event and remained away throughout his first term.
+In 2017, after honoree Norman Lear declared he wouldn't attend a White House celebration in protest of Trump’s proposed cuts to federal arts funding, Trump and first lady Melania Trump decided to skip the Kennedy Center event and remained away throughout his first term.
 Honorees during that time included such Trump critics as Cher, Lin-Manuel Miranda and Sally Field.

-Since taking office for a second time, Trump has taken a much more forceful stance on the Kennedy Center and inserted himself into its governance.
-Besides naming himself chairman and remaking the board, he also has indicated he would take over decisions regarding programming at the center and vowed to end events featuring performers in drag.
+Since returning to office, Trump has taken a more forceful stance on the Kennedy Center and inserted himself into its governance.
+Besides naming himself chairman and remaking the board, he has indicated he'd take over decisions regarding programming at the center and vowed to end events featuring performers in drag.

 Italie reported from New York.
 Associated Press writer Darlene Superville in Washington contributed to this report.